-1.13 With regard to this request, the Planning Authority will note that the service station site is strategically located adjacent the South Ring Road and the Kinsale Road, used daily by thousands of commuters.
-It is extremely accessible, near existing residential areas and located adjacent to existing employment areas.
+1.13 With regard to this request, the Planning Authority will note that the service station site is strategically located adjacent the N20 national route, used daily by thousands of commuters.
+It is extremely accessible, near existing residential areas to the west and south and is also located adjacent to significant existing employment areas.